-Vancouver is a coastal seaport located on the Burrard Peninsula, between Burrard Inlet to the north and the Fraser River to the south, about 60 miles (97 km) north-northeast of Victoria and 38 miles (61 km) east-northeast of Nanaimo, British Columbia.
+Vancouver is a coastal seaport located on the Burrard Peninsula in the Fraser River Delta, between Burrard Inlet to the north and the Fraser River to the south, about 60 miles (97 km) north-northeast of Victoria and 38 miles (61 km) east-northeast of Nanaimo, British Columbia.
 The city is named after Captain George Vancouver who explored the inner harbor of Burrard Inlet in 1792.
 The archaeological record indicates that aboriginal people were living in the area from 8,000 to 10,000 years ago.
 The city is located in the traditional territories of the Squamish, Musqueam, and Tseil-Waututh (Burrard) people of the Coast Salish tribes.
 The first Europeans to arrive in Burrard Inlet were led by the Spanish explorer José María Narváez in 1791, followed closely by Vancouver.
 In 1808, the North West Company trader Simon Fraser and his crew traveled down the Fraser River and became the first known Europeans to set foot on the site of the present-day city.
 In 1827, the first permanent European settlement in the region was established at Fort Langley, and in 1859, the first urban center was founded at New Westminster.
 A sawmill was established at Moodyville in 1863, which began the city’s long relationship with logging.
 It was quickly followed by mills owned by Captain Edward Stamp on the south shore of Burrard Inlet.
 The Hastings Mill became the nucleus around which Vancouver formed.
 The original settlement was named Gastown and developed on clear cuts of the Hastings Mill property and centered around a makeshift tavern built in 1867.
 From that first enterprise, other stores and some hotels quickly appeared along the waterfront.
 Gastown became formally laid out as a registered townsite dubbed Granville in 1870.
 This site, with its natural harbor, was selected in 1884 as the terminus for the Canadian Pacific Railway and the government gave the railway more than 6,178 acres (2,500 ha) of crown land at the new terminus.
 In 1886, the provincial legislature incorporated the city of Vancouver.
 Today, the city is the most populous in the province and has the third-largest population in Canada and the highest population density.

 The city of Vancouver is situated on a deposit of glacial till over 1,000 feet (305 m) thick called the Burrard Uplands with elevations up to 500 feet (152 m), which is bounded to the north by Burrard Inlet and to the south by the Fraser River.
 The Fraser River is about 851 miles (1,370 km) long and drains a watershed of over 57,822,659 acres (23,400,000 ha).
 It is the largest river reaching the west coast of Canada where it discharges into the Strait of Georgia, a semi-enclosed marine basin located between Vancouver Island and the mainland.
 At the close of the Last Glacial Maximum, the Cordilleran Ice Sheet covering the coastal region started wasting and receded northwest up the Strait of Georgia and east across a glacier eroded plain called the Fraser Lowlands.
 As lowland areas were freed of their ice cover, they were invaded by the sea, and large deltas and submarine outwash fans were constructed as sediment-loaded glacial meltwater poured into the sea.
 By about 11,000 years ago, much of the Fraser Lowland had filled with sediment and emerged from the sea.
 At the same time, large amounts of meltwater and sediment were funneled into the Fraser River valley from the snout of the piedmont glacier now restricted by the gap in the Coast Range.
 Many isolated masses of stagnant ice may have persisted west of the active ice front either partially exposed or completely buried in glacial till.
 At this time, most of the Fraser River delta west of the Coast Range did not exist, and instead, the area was part of the Strait of Georgia, Point Roberts Peninsula was an island.
 By about 10,500 years ago, the Fraser River emptied into a fjord extending northeast to present Pitt Lake.
 The river built a delta across and up Pitt Fjord, eventually isolating Pitt Lake from the sea.
 Shortly thereafter, the Fraser River extended its floodplain westward and began draining directly into the Strait of Georgia.
 Stagnating and disintegrating remnants of the Cordilleran Ice Sheet supplied meltwater and sediment to the Fraser River until perhaps as late as 10,000 years ago when ice completely disappeared from lowland valleys and the British Columbia interior.
 During deglaciation, prodigious quantities of sediment were transported by meltwater streams, and as a result, the Fraser River transported much larger amounts of sediment to the Fraser Lowland at the close of the Pleistocene than it does today, and the Fraser River floodplain rapidly prograded westward.
 The river has constructed a delta with a combined intertidal and supratidal area of about 247,105 acres (100,000 ha) during the 10,000-11,000 years since the disappearance of the Cordilleran Ice Sheet.